-The Graduate School is administered by a dean, two associate deans, and a Graduate Council composed of ex-officio administrative officials, twelve faculty members elected by the Graduate School faculty, and two graduate students elected by the Graduate Student Association.
+For the 2012-2013 academic year the Graduate School is administered by two interim deans (one on each campus), and a Graduate Council composed of ex-officio administrative officials, twelve faculty members elected by the Graduate School faculty, and two graduate students elected by the Graduate Student Association.
 Six of the twelve are members of the College of Arts and Sciences (Reynolda campus) and six are members of the Wake Forest University School of Medicine faculty (Bowman Gray campus).